jasonally/hack_this_site_missions/javascript/mission_07.md

 Run this code in your developer tools console and you'll see it resolves to the code we saw in Inspect view.
 Apparently this part of the obfuscated JavaScript was in [UTF-16](https://en.wikipedia.org/wiki/UTF-16) encoding.

+## Key Idea
-**Key Ideas:** The Inspect view of a page shows source code after rendering any JavaScript.
+The Inspect view of a page shows source code after rendering any JavaScript.
 The View Page Source view doesn't show rendered JavaScript.
 Additionally, there are several ways to obfuscate JavaScript but you can usually reverse the code and deobfuscate them if you work carefully.